 Our Board has approved the Offer pursuant to the resolution passed at their meeting held on June 27, 2017 under the Companies Act, 2013.
-Further, the Committee of Directors has taken on record the approval of the Offer for Sale by the Selling Shareholders and has approved the Draft Red Herring Prospectus pursuant to its resolution dated August 23, 2017.
-The Board has approved the Prospectus pursuant to a resolution dated December 12, 2017.
+Further, the Committee of Directors has taken on record the approval of the Offer for Sale by the Selling Shareholders and has approved this Draft Red Herring Prospectus pursuant to its resolution dated August 23, 2017.

-For details on the authorisations of the Selling Shareholders in relation to the Offer, please see the section entitled "The Offer" on page 58.
+For details on the authorisations of the Selling Shareholders in relation to the Offer, please see the section entitled "The Offer" on page 52.

-The Equity Shares being offered by the Selling Shareholders in the Offer have been held by them for a period of at least one year prior to the filing of the Draft Red Herring Prospectus with SEBI, calculated in the manner as set out under Regulation 26(6) of the SEBI ICDR Regulations and are eligible for being offered for sale in the Offer.
+The Equity Shares being offered by the Selling Shareholders in the Offer have been held by them for a period of at least one year prior to the filing of this Draft Red Herring Prospectus with SEBI, calculated in the manner as set out under Regulation 26(6) of the SEBI ICDR Regulations and are eligible for being offered for sale in the Offer.
 The Selling Shareholders have also confirmed with respect to the Equity Shares held by them that they are the legal and beneficial owners of the Equity Shares being offered under the Offer for Sale.

-Our Company received in-principle approvals from BSE and NSE for the listing of the Equity Shares pursuant to letters dated September 15, 2017 and September 21, 2017, respectively.
+Our Company received in-principle approvals from BSE and NSE for the listing of the Equity Shares pursuant to letters dated $[\bullet]$ and $[\bullet]$, respectively.